marianareyesa/C_2DGame/README.md

   - Each time the donut consumes an evil donut, the score increases.

 - **Game Over:**
-  - The game ends either when the time runs out or if the donut collides with an evil donut.
+  - The game ends when the time runs out.
-  - Display the final score when the game ends.
+  - Display the final score (amount of evil donuts eaten) when the game ends.